MooersLab/pymolpysnips/README.md

 Jupyter Lab is an integrated development environment (IDE) that runs in your web browser.
 It can read in Jupyter Notebooks.
 It supports several kinds of windows including one for text editing.
 It is similar to the RStudio, Rodeo, and Spyder IDEs.
 Its first stable release was in 2018.
-I

 The Jupyter Notebook is an electronic notebook for interactive programming in Python.
 It can be extended for use with scores of other programming languages via kernels.